-The Hull and East Yorkshire Hospitals NHS Trust operates a no smoking policy in and around hospital grounds.
+The Hull University Hospitals NHS Trust operates a no smoking policy in and around hospital grounds.
 We strongly recommend that you adhere to this because smoking can cause nausea and vomiting after surgery and prolong your hospital stay.
 Smoking is also known to delay bone healing.

 What will happen?

 You will be admitted from the Fracture Clinic or the Emergency Department to a specified ward if you have a theatre day and time.
 If this is not the case, you will be assessed by a doctor or nurse, leg put in plaster and sent home.
 The trauma coordinator will contact you when you have a date for surgery and advise you when you need to come into hospital for surgery.
 At this point, you will be told whether or not you can eat and drink prior to your admission and which ward you will be admitted onto.
 On the day of your admission, you need to report to the nurses’ station where you will be shown to your bed and the location of the ward facilities will be explained.

 Your surgery may or may not require an overnight stay but we suggest you bring with you:

 Mobile phones are now permitted in most areas but you will be advised by staff those areas where you are not able to use your phone.

 As stated earlier, the anaethetist will discuss with you the type of anaesthetic being used and what it involves.
 Following which, you will be given the opportunity to ask any questions or raise any concerns regarding the anaesthetic.